alexmyczko/autoexec.bat/Documents/debian-packaging.md

 Adding a screenshot to the package is recommended: http://screenshots.debian.net/ Check Lintian output: https://lintian.debian.org/
 I did not go into detail with `debian/watch`.
+Once you have a watch file you can upgrade it to the lastest version with `uscan --update-watchfile`.
 Make sure it builds on as many architectures as possible: https://buildd.debian.org/ If your software works with data files, that can be detected with the file(5) utility, send patches for its detection.